EURO CRIME

 • Blundy, Anna author of the Faith Zanetti, war correspondent, series.

-• Bolton, S J author of 'Sacrifice' set in Shetland and 'Awakening'.
+• Bolton, S J/Sharon author of 'Sacrifice' set in Shetland and 'Awakening'.

 • Bonavero, Yves publisher's page for the author of 'Something in the Sea'.